jphrubant/Pass-The-Exam/README.md

 ```
 Description:
-Pass The Exam is a game where the player needs to ‘read’(catch) at least 20 books in order to pass the ‘exam’.
-The books are falling from above and the player has to collide with them on a left to right axis.
+Pass The Exam is a game where the player needs to ‘read’(catch) as many books as possible within 60 seconds.
+If the player touches a clock, 5 seconds of gaming time is removed from the countdown.
+The books are falling from top to bottom and the player has to collide with them on a left to right axis.
 ```

 ## MVP (DOM - CANVAS)